futureverse/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
     Package suggested but not available for checking: ‘tcpl’
     ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is  6.8Mb
+      sub-directories of 1Mb or more:
+        data   3.5Mb
+        java   2.7Mb
+    ```

 *   checking Rd cross-references ...
 NOTE